Widzew Łódź

 RTS Widzew Łódź (/pol/) is a Polish football club based in Łódź.
-The club was founded in 1910.
+Formed in 1922, it later named itself the successor of the TMRF Widzew founded in 1910.
 Its official colours are red and white, hence their nicknames Czerwona Armia (Red Army) and Czerwono-biało-czerwoni (Red-white-reds).
 They compete in the Ekstraklasa, the top tier of the Polish football league system, since the 2022–23 season.
 Widzew is one of only two Poland clubs to have participated in the UEFA Champions League group stage.